Combined Cadet Force: Army Section

 The Army Section dress regulations are set out in Army Dress Regulations, Part 8 (Cadets). and Cadets wear the No. 8 Combat Dress - Multi-Terrain Pattern (MTP) uniform ('combats') for most occasions.

 All cadets wear a rank slide with the word "CADET" in embroidered red capital letters at the top, any rank is then shown underneath in black.
 Cadets may be given permission to wear a stable belt of CCF, school, or affiliated unit pattern.
 Cadet Force Adult Volunteers (CFAVs) wear rank slides with "CCF" underneath.

 Tactical Recognition Flashes are not to be worn by CFAVs or cadets of the Combined Cadet Force, irrespective of any affiliation to a Corps or Regiment.
 Cadets and CFAVs do wear county and contingent flashes.
-However, CFAVs can wear two shoulder flashes.
-One is the CCF logo (in purple) and the other is the School/Contingent flash.

-Ceremonial uniform

-No. 2 Dress (also known as Future Army Dress (FAD)) may be worn for ceremonial (e.g. Remembrance Days) or other relevant uses (such as drill or duty cadets) and is to be worn in accordance with the dress regulations mentioned above.

-Evening Dress

-Mess Dress is also worn, by CFAVs only and at personal expense only, it is not an issued item.
-Rank (depending on regimental custom) is sometimes worn, but a "CCF" pin must be worn.

 Royal Air Force Section

 RAF cadets wear a version of the RAF No.2 dress.
-This consists of either light blue shirt and tie or a dark "working" blue shirt, blue-grey trousers (male cadets) or skirt/slacks (female cadets), a blue-grey jumper: V-neck or round neck version, and an RAF blue beret with the RAF cap badge.
+This consists of either light blue shirt and tie or a dark "working" blue shirt, blue-grey trousers or skirt/slacks, a blue-grey jumper: V-neck or round neck version, and an RAF blue beret with the RAF cap badge.
 They also wear a brassard to distinguish themselves as cadets.
-Except for the cap badge and brassard badge, this is identical to the uniform of the ATC and regulations for its wear can be found in AP1358C.
+Except for the cap badge and brassard badge, this is identical to the uniform of the ATC and regulations for its wear are found in ACP1358.
 Most RAF sections wear combat clothing, formerly the CS95 DPM standard, but many now wear Multi-terrain pattern uniform (MTP).
-Officers wear the RAF tactical recognition flash, Adult Warrant Officers and Senior Non-Commissioned Officers wear the RAFAC Staff formation flash, and cadets wear RAFAC Cadet formation flash.
+In 2024 the RAF Air Cadets adopted a new Tactical Recognition Flash (TRF) which features an eagle and the lettering "RAF" above the eagle, and "AIR CADETS" below the eagle, against the RAF TRF background.
+This new TRF is worn by all members of the organisation, staff and cadets.